Published Oct 24, 2025

 Introduction

-Starting February 2026, we will introduce jailbreak and root detection for Entra credentials in the Microsoft Authenticator app on both iOS and Android platforms.
+Starting end of February 2026, we will introduce jailbreak and root detection for Entra credentials in the Microsoft Authenticator app on both iOS and Android platforms.
 This change enhances security by preventing Entra credentials from functioning on jailbroken/rooted devices.
 All existing Entra credentials on jailbroken or rooted devices will be wiped to protect your organization.
 This capability is secure by default and does not require any admin configuration or control.

 When this will happen